Is it possible to find the perfect balance?

 I came to Thailand with my girlfriend and within two weeks we both had a job in the same school - quite fortunate, I know.
 Neither of us have degrees, but we have TESOL certs and various tertiary qualifications.
 The process of getting the job was a little strange or different to what I'm used to.
 We both applied for the same job posts that we found online and many of these applications required a picture.
 My girlfriend got quick replies and I hardly got any or was told that I would be 'kept in mind' for future positions.

-Sent in by Mr. Russell Park
+Mr. Russell Park

 This is a follow-up from a post I made late last year regarding a school in rural Nakhonsawan, where I informed the readers of my surprise at landing a job in a 'normal' school and how the school itself and the staff seemed nice and human.